 Join us in this classic Sea 2 Summit Challenge covering some 100km on bike through the Great Glen in the Scottish Highlands, one of the most famous mountain landscapes in the world, before summiting Ben Nevis the highest mountain in the UK.
-This is a challenging weekend both mentally and physically with a long and gruelling days, testing your entire muscle range.
-You will enjoy stunning views of the Scottish Highlands, and a fantastic sense of achievement when you complete the weekend, the Sea 2 Summit challenge is designed to pull all of this together for you, the adventurer.
+This is a challenging weekend both mentally and physically, testing your entire muscle range.
+You will enjoy stunning views of the Scottish Highlands, and a fantastic sense of achievement when you complete the weekend, the Sea 2 Ben Nevis challenge is designed to pull all of this together for you, the adventurer.

 What is included in the cost of the challenge?

 The following items are included in your challenge: a challenge leader and full support team, relevant back-up vehicles and driver, group first aid supplies, one night accommodation, all meals whilst on the challenge, pick up the local train station before and after the challenge.

 What is not included?

 Travel to and from Scotland Bike Hire Accommodation in Inverness.
 Personal Insurance

 Your challenge begins today in Inverness on the East Coast of Scotland at Inverness Castle.
 This morning you will meet early for an introduction to your challenge leader, support team and the rest of your group.
 You will have an introductory briefing which will include important safety information.
 You will then be split you into different groups, each of which will have its own highly qualified cycling guide.
 You will begin your ride following the River Ness and cycle through the Great Glen following the Southern Shores Loch Ness on quiet country roads with stunning views.
 You will arrive in Fort Augustus for lunch enjoying the back drop of the Scottish Highlands.